-If you find in favor of the plaintiff, (name), on (his) (her) (its) claim of breach of contract, then you must award (him) (her) (it) (general) (special) (liquidated) (nominal) damages.
+If you find in favor of the plaintiff, (name), on (insert applicable pronoun) claim of breach of contract, then you must award (insert applicable pronoun) (general) (special) (liquidated) (nominal) damages.

 To award (general) (special) (liquidated) damages, you must find by a preponderance of the evidence that the plaintiff had damages as a result of the breach, and you must determine the amount of those damages.